johanohly/AirTrail/docs/docs/features/import.md

 The import feature allows you to import flight data from other sources into AirTrail.
 Currently, AirTrail only supports importing flights from [MyFlightradar24](https://my.flightradar24.com).

-## Import Flights from MyFlightradar24
+## Import flights from MyFlightradar24

 While logged in to your MyFlightradar24 account, follow these steps to export your flights: